clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 {{ colorSwatchFigure([{"fill":"#ffa08b"},{"fill":"#144C70", textFill: "#fff"}], 'Two color swatches, a light red (#ffa08b) and dark blue (#144C70), with a WCAG color contrast ratio of 4.64 to 1.') }}

+Using this method the lighter red color still looks similar to the original color.

-It's worth remembering that the minimum color contrast ratio of 4.5 to 1 is *the bare minimum* color contrast considered by WCAG to be considered accessible.
-A ratio of 7 to 1 is required for triple A conformance and will make text more accessible to a wider segment of the population.
-Remember that *conformance* doesn't necessarily mean *usable* when it comes to WCAG and accessibility!
+> It's worth remembering that the minimum color contrast ratio of 4.5 to 1 is *the bare minimum* color contrast ratio for text to be considered accessible according to WCAG.
+A ratio of 7 to 1 is required for "triple A" (AAA) conformance and will make text more accessible to a wider segment of the population.
+Remember that *conformance* doesn't necessarily mean *usable* when it comes to WCAG and accessibility, and that we should always strive to make things as usable to the widest range of people as possible.

 I'm considering porting the Observable notebook code into a stand alone Svelte web app to make this a more user friendly and easy to find tool.
 The other color contrast tools I've come across on the web don't use the LCH color space for adjusting color contrast, so it seems like an opportunity for an improved color contrast evaluator and fixer tool.